Diving helmet: Free-flow helmets

 In a free-flow or constant flow helmet, gas is delivered at an approximately constant rate, set by the panel operator, and usually adjustable by the diver, independent of the diver's breathing, and flows out through an exhaust valve against a slight adjustable over-pressure.
 Free-flow helmets use much larger quantities of gas than demand helmets, which can cause logistical difficulties and is very expensive when special breathing gases (such as heliox) are used.
 They also produce a constant noise inside the helmet, which can cause communication difficulties.
 Free-flow helmets are still preferred for some applications of hazardous materials diving, because their positive-pressure nature can prevent the ingress of hazardous material in case the integrity of the suit or helmet is compromised.
-They also remain relatively common in shallow-water air diving, where gas consumption is of little concern, and in nuclear diving because they must be disposed of after some period of use due to irradiation; free-flow helmets are significantly less expensive to purchase and maintain than demand types.
+They also remain relatively common in shallow-water air diving, where gas consumption is of little concern, and in nuclear diving because they must be disposed of after some period of use due to irradiation; free-flow helmets are significantly less expensive to purchase and maintain than demand types due to simple construction and fewer components.

 The DESCO "air hat" is a metal free-flow helmet, designed in 1968 and still in production.
 Although it has been updated several times, the basic design has remained constant and all upgrades can be retrofitted to older helmets.
 Its robust and simple design (it can be completely disassembled in the field with only a screwdriver and wrench) makes it popular for shallow-water operations and hazardous materials diving.
 The helmet is secured to the diving suit by a neck ring, and held in place on the diver against buoyancy by means of a "jocking strap" which runs between the legs.
 Buoyancy can be fine-tuned by adjusting intake and exhaust valves to control the internal pressure, which will control the volume of gas in the attached dry suit.
 Concept and operation are very similar to the standard diving helmet.
 Noise level can be high and can interfere with communications and affect diver hearing.